GO TO THE GAMES

-With our English lessons for Where is? you will learn "Where is?" in 4 easy steps.
-The English you will learn in this lesson consists of 10 Phrases that describe where a place is.
+With our English lessons you will learn the topic "Where is?" in 4 quick and easy steps.
+The English you will learn in these lessons consists of 10 phrases that describe where a place is.

 |2||next to||next to|